-For the three months ended June 30, 2013 and year ended March 31, 2013 d) Liquidity risk
+For the nine months ended December 31, 2013 and year ended March 31, 2013

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations when they fall due.
 The Company manages this risk through management of its cash flow from operations and its capital structure.
 Based on senior management's and the Board of Directors' review of ongoing operations, the Company may revise timing of capital expenditures, bank loans, including project specific loans, or issue equity or a combination thereof.